-When applying power to start up your amplifier system for the first time, we recommend you follow this cedure.
-If you have already gone through this procedure you can skip to the appropriate calibration procedure. procedure.
+When applying power to start up your amplifier system for the first time, we recommend you follow this procedure.
+If you have already gone through this procedure you can skip to the appropriate calibration procedure.

-- Check for any loose or damaged components.
+- 1. Check for any loose or damaged components. - 2.
 Check that all connections are tight.
-1. - 3.
 Be sure that the motor mechanism is clear of obstructions.
-If the mechanism has limited motion, e.g: а lead-screw, set the mechanism to mid-position. - 4. - Disconnect the signal and auxiliary inputs.
-Be sure the Loop-Gain pot(s) are fully CCW.
-Remove input fuses on the baseplate and apply main power.
-Check for the correct AC 6. voltage at fuse block.
-The DC Bus (amplifier supply-voltage) will be 1.4 times greater than the AC value.
-If the voltage is correct, remove power and reinstall fuses. - 7.
-Work on only one amplifier axis at a time.
+If the mechanism has limited motion,e.g:, a lead-screw, set the mechanism to mid-position. - 3.
+Disconnect the signal and/or auxiliary inputs. - 4.
+Be sure the Loop-Gain pot(s) are fully CCW. - 5.
+Apply main power.
+Check for the correct AC voltage at power supply TB1.
+The DC Bus (amplifier supply-voltage) will be 1.4 times this value. - 6.
+Work on only one amplifier at a time.